 Design program students should allow additional money for materials and printing costs.

-Second-hand textbooks are often available at reduced prices (check the student forums on Blackboard) or your textbook maybe available for loan in the library (English Language Program students are loaned textbooks for the duration of their course)
+Second-hand textbooks are often available at reduced prices or your textbook maybe available for loan in the library.
+English Language Program students are loaned textbooks for the duration of their English for Academic Purposes program.

 Overseas Student Health Cover (OSHC) is compulsory for most International students who are studying in Australia on a Student visa.